kyhau/docker-notebook/docker-orchestration.md

 # Set up a swarm
 docker swarm init [OPTIONS]

-# Docker allows a node with the appropriate token to join the swarm indicated by the IP and port.
-# A node to join the indicated cluster of the IP (of 10.0.1.100), with a token 'ighhsjkd6637'
-docker swarm join --token ighhsjkd6637 10.0.1.100:2377

 # Docker will display the necessary information for a manager or node to join a cluster during initialization.
 # This command will allow you to retrieve that information for subsequent joins.
-# Retrieve the necessary information for a 'manager' node to join an existing cluster.
 docker swarm join-token manager

 # Docker provides the necessary command for any node to join upon creation.
-# The indicated command will allow you to redisplay that information for additional nodes to use.
-# Retrieve the command needed for a node to join a cluster
+# The command will allow you to redisplay the command needed for a node to join a cluster.
 docker swarm join-token worker

+# Docker allows a node with the appropriate token to join the swarm indicated by the IP and port.
+# A node to join the indicated cluster of the IP (of 10.0.1.100), with a token 'ighhsjkd6637'
+docker swarm join --token ighhsjkd6637 10.0.1.100:2377

-# When executed from the node you are removing, you can gracefully leave the cluster without having to use the
+# Execute this command from the node you are removing, you can gracefully leave the cluster without having to use the
 # NODE ID.
 docker swarm leave